What do personal trainers eat for lunch?

-I’m back with my next post in the series on what personal trainers eat.
-I asked a few trainers what they devour during lunch breaks and how this meal fits into the context of their individual health goals, training styles, and schedules.
+We’re back with our next post in the series on what personal trainers eat.
+We asked a few trainers what they devour during lunch breaks and how this meal fits into the context of their individual health goals, training styles, and schedules.

 Read below to get a taste of these real-life eating habits from the fitness world.
 You’ll even see post-lunch snacks peppered in.

 Maybe something here will make you hungry for a diet adjustment of your own.
 Maybe you’ll want to work with one of these trainers directly.
 Or maybe you’ll eventually find yourself belly-deep in more fitness and nutrition articles until you realize you forgot to eat your own lunch.

 But no matter what happens from here, we guarantee you’ll walk away with new knowledge to digest!

 I love food and for many years struggled with my weight.
 Five years ago, I started my healthy lifestyle journey: getting in shape and getting certified as a trainer.
 I also started figure level bodybuilding competitions and have done six stage shows so far.
 It was the bodybuilding competitions that opened my eyes to nutrition and how different types of food can dramatically affect the way I looked and felt.

 I love that I can change my macro-nutrients — proteins, fat, and carbs — so for off-season maintenance, I usually do 45-percent protein, 35-percent carbs, and 20-percent fat, which gives me a good balance of whole foods while keeping my carbs low.
 This eating regimen helps me keep my body fat low while maintaining muscle mass.
 It also keeps my energy high and my digestive system healthy and functional.

 For lunch, I eat chicken breast, fruit or sweet potato, and vegetables (like spinach or kale).
 For a post-lunch snack, I eat homemade turkey meatballs with kombucha.